-Summer is wedding season — even during a pandemic — and newlyweds should understand how tying the knot can affect their tax situation.
-Marriage changes many things, and taxes is one of them.
-Here’s a tax checklist for newly married couples:
+Summer is the wedding season, and newlyweds should understand how tying the knot can affect their tax situation.
+Here’s are three things newly married couples should know:

 When someone dies, their surviving spouse or representative must file a final tax return for the deceased person.
 Usually, the representative is named in the person’s will or appointed by a court.
 Sometimes when there isn’t a surviving spouse or appointed representative, a personal representative will file the final return.